facebook

 g) reason(s) for not completing a previous course, where applicable

-What is the attendance requirement for each subject?
+What is the attendance requirement for each module?

-What is the attendance requirement for each subject?
+What is the attendance requirement for each module?

 If you are a WSS recipient applying for Training Allowance or you are under company sponsorship which is applying for Absentee Payroll, you will need to meet the minimum attendance requirement of 75% for each module as part of the terms and conditions for Workfare’s scheme.